-- Connect to a File Share (mapped drive)
+- Connect to a file share (mapped drive)

-- Print to a networked printer from off campus
+- Print to a networked printer from off-campus

-- Secure data transactions to the University's network, off campus
+- Secure data transactions to the university's network off-campus

-Connecting to Cisco AnyConnect
+Installing Cisco AnyConnect

 The client requires Mac OS X 10.8 Mountain Lion or later in order to work.
-Authenticate as a student by following the links below to install the client on your computer.
+Authenticate as a student by following the link above.
 The automatic installation will fail and you will need to download and install the client manually.

-The client requires RHEL 6, 7 or Ubuntu 12.04 (LTS), 14.04 (LTS) (64-bit only) and newer in order to run.
-The application will not work on any Linux 32-Bit platforms.
+The client requires RHEL 6, 7 or Ubuntu 12.04, 14.04 (64-bit only) and newer in order to run.
+The application will not work on any Linux 32-bit platforms.

 To join the VPN:

-- Open the Cisco AnyConnect Secure Mobility Client.
+- Open the Cisco AnyConnect Secure Mobility Client

 - Enter remote.unimelb.edu.au/student in the 'Ready to connect' field and click 'Connect'.